KarinaJin/poxvirus_BioE131_finalproj/README.md

 samtools faidx vaccinia.fa
 ```

-Then we would like to upload it to the jbrowse2
+Then we upload it to the jbrowse2.
--n means to specify the which assembly this file belongs to.
+-n means to specify which assembly this file belongs to.

 ```
 jbrowse add-assembly vaccinia.fa --out /var/www/html/jbrowse2 --load copy -n vaccinia
 ```
-Please do the same command with different links of virus and different names to upload the virus.
+Repeat these steps with the other four viruses, using the appropriate names when uploading the genomes.

 ### 2.2.
 Download and process genome annotations